-Since September 2011, 40tude curing colon cancer has raised close to £1.2 million to support research at St Mark's Hospital in Harrow, a world-leading centre for research and the treatment of bowel disorders.
+Since September 2011, 40tude curing colon cancer has raised over £1.2 million to support research at St Mark's Hospital in Harrow, a world-leading centre for research and the treatment of bowel disorders.
 The medical teams at St. Mark’s are leading several projects targeted at transforming the early diagnosis and treatment of colon cancer.
 The funds we raise are targeted at specific projects which without 40tude’s support would not move forward.

 40tude-funded projects at St. Mark's: